Its-Kaizen/1337-Pool-Piscine-42-Network/README.md

 ## 🏊 EXPLAINING THE POOL

 It's pretty straightforward.
 You get a month, divided into four weeks.
 During this time, you'll work on different projects that help you improve your coding skills and get a handle on concepts like loops, pointers, dealing with information, and basic memory stuff (nothing too complicated).
-Expect a test every Friday, three in total. just make sure you solve at least two exercises for each.
+Expect a test every Friday, four in total. just make sure you solve at least two exercises for each.

 ---